-Cieran started at Playdays Pre-school with very challenging behaviour.
+Cieran started at Playdays Pre-School with very challenging behaviour.
 He would come into pre-school agitated and wasn’t able to express his feelings very well.
 This often resulted in him hitting other children, snatching toys off them and occasionally hurting them.
-He found maintaining positive relationships with his peers difficult and required a lot of one to one attention from staff, affecting not only his, but other children’s learning.
+He found maintaining positive relationships with his peers difficult and required a lot of one to one attention from staff.
+This affected not only his learning, but that of other children.

-With two older brothers, Cieran was used to play fighting at home along with his dad.
-However, when Cieran went to pre-school, he played with other children in the same way, not realising that his boisterous way of playing was not what other children had been used to.
+Having two older brothers, Cieran was used to play-fighting at home.
+However, when Cieran went to pre-school, he played with other children in the same way, not realising that this boisterousness was not what other children had been used to.
 Cieran also tended to flit from one activity to another, not really being able to concentrate on one thing at a time.
 He found it very difficult to wait for his turn or share toys with other children.

-“It came as a surprise to us that Cieran was playing like this at pre-school; we had no idea,” commented Christifer.
+“It came as a surprise to us that Cieran was playing like this at pre-school; we had no idea,” Christifer commented.
 “We realised that Cieran was very used to playing with older children and was frequently engaged in boisterous play with them.
 We needed to identify a way to encourage more appropriate behaviour and develop Cieran’s skills in turn taking and sharing.”

-As a result of the very effective partnership between the setting and the family, Cieran’s behaviour has been transformed.
-Cieran’s levels of concentration, and listening and attention skills showed significant improvement.
+As a result of a very effective partnership between the setting and the family, Cieran’s behaviour has been transformed.
+Cieran’s concentration, listening skills and attention skills showed significant improvement.
 Staff also noticed that Cieran became very caring towards the younger children in the pre-school.
-If a child fell over, he’d stop his play, ask if they were alright and look to give physical comfort.
+If a child fell over, he would stop his play, ask if they were alright, and look to give physical comfort.

-The impact on Cieran’s learning is very significant - he has made accelerated progress across all areas of learning and is now at age related expectations.
-He has shown particular progress in Managing Feelings and Behaviour, Speaking and Physical Development.
+The impact on Cieran’s learning is significant: he has made accelerated progress across all areas of learning and is now at age related expectations.
+He has shown particular progress in Managing Feelings and Behaviour, Speaking, and Physical Development.